History of Salman Rushdie in Timeline

 The Moor's Last Sigh: Costa Novel Award

-1995: Shortlisted for the Booker Prize for The Moor's Last Sigh
+1995: The Moor's Last Sigh Wins Whitbread Award

-In February 1997, Ayatollah Hasan Sane'i, leader of the Fifteenth of Khordad Foundation, announced that the blood money offered for the assassination of Salman Rushdie would be increased from $2 million to $2.5 million.
-Subsequently, another religious foundation in Iran increased its reward from $2.8 million to $3.3 million.
+In February 1997, Ayatollah Hasan Sane'i, leader of the Fifteenth of Khordad Foundation, reported that the blood money offered by the foundation for the assassination of Rushdie would be increased from $2 million to $2.5 million.
+A semi-official religious foundation in Iran also increased the reward it had offered for the killing of Rushdie from $2.8 million to $3.3 million.

-1997: Marriage to Elizabeth West and birth of son Milan
+1997: Married Elizabeth West and birth of son Milan

-In 1997, Salman Rushdie married British editor and author Elizabeth West and they had a son named Milan.
+In 1997, Salman Rushdie married British editor and author Elizabeth West.
+They had a son, Milan, born in 1997.

-On September 24, 1998, as a precondition for restoring diplomatic relations with the UK, the Iranian government, led by Mohammad Khatami, publicly committed to neither support nor hinder assassination operations against Salman Rushdie.
+In September 1998, as a precondition to restoring diplomatic relations with the UK, the Iranian government, then headed by Mohammad Khatami, publicly committed to "neither support nor hinder assassination operations on Rushdie."

-In 1998, Iran's former president Mohammad Khatami proclaimed the fatwa "finished"; however, it was never officially lifted.
+In 1998, Iran's former president Mohammad Khatami proclaimed the fatwa "finished"; but it has never been officially lifted, and in fact has been reiterated several times by Ali Khamenei and other religious officials.

 1999: Publication of The Ground Beneath Her Feet